Affiliate links on Android Authority may earn us a commission. Learn more.

 Oura Ring vs Fitbit: Choosing the right fitness tracking device

 With one of the smallest form factors on the market, the Oura Ring is easing its way into the minds (and onto the fingers) of celebrities and shoppers alike.
-But how does the Oura platform stack up against more established ecosystems, like Fitbit?
+But how does the Oura platform stack up against more established ecosystems like Fitbit?
+In particular, both brands tout fantastic sleep tracking, but which is the better buy?
 We compare the Oura Ring vs Fitbit to see which company may offer the right fitness tracking experience for you.

 Fitbit vs. Oura Ring: Fundamental differences

-The most obvious difference between the Oura Ring vs Fitbit trackers is how they are intended to be worn.
+The most obvious difference between the Oura Ring and Fitbit trackers is how they are intended to be worn.
 The Oura Ring lineup is just that: a lineup of rings including three generations of devices.
-There are a few device models available within each generation but those only offer stylistic differences, not unique features or internal specs.
-The Oura Rings are also all priced similarly when you don’t count sales or price reductions due to aging offerings.
+There are a few device models available within each generation, but those only offer stylistic differences, not unique features or internal specs.
+The Oura Rings are also all priced similarly when you don’t count sales.
 Again, the most expensive models are based on finish, not specs.
 The newest model, the Oura Ring 3, starts at $299.

-On the other hand, Fitbit devices are designed as fitness-tracking wristwear including small-form bands and smartwatches with large displays.
-The company boasts an extensive product list to offer users plenty of choices.
-These include picks from many different price points both under $100 and over $300.
+On the other hand, Fitbit devices are designed as fitness-tracking wristwear, including small-form bands and smartwatches with large displays.
+The company boasts an extensive product list to offer users choices.
+These include picks from many different price points, from under $100 to over $300.

-At the top, the Google Pixel Watch is considered a Fitbit device with its extensive integration.
+At the top, the Google Pixel Watch 2 is considered a Fitbit device with its extensive integration.
 It’s even sold on the Fitbit website.
-The Pixel Watch offers the most robust smartwatch experience of the lot with access to the Google Play Store, music support, calling features, and much more.
+The Pixel Watch 2 offers the most robust smartwatch experience of the lot, with access to the Google Play Store, music support, calling features, and much more.